Sign up to receive e-newsletters, discounts and promotions

 What are the dinosaurs running from to make them dare to get this close to a T-Rex???

 Admission: Adults, $2; 18 years and younger, $1.

 The exhibit concerns the resolution of a dispute over land ownership for the Osage tribe who once lived in Missouri, but were moved to Kansas, and then to a reservation in Oklahoma.
 The federal government allotted what had been tribally owned reservation land to the original 2,229 individual Osage tribeal members.
 This was the result of the Osage Allotment Act passed by the U.S. Congress in 1906; it also gave the tribe the mineral rights to the reservation's lands.

-More than 1,300 photographs are showcased in this exhibition, featuring the original allottees of the Osage Tribe.
-Individuals, families and friends are presented as a proud nation steeped in tradition.
+More than 1,300 billfold-size photographs are exhibited, featuring the original allottees of the Osage Tribe.
 Presented in the Saint Louis University Museum of Art.

-The exhibit is organized by the Osage Tribal Museum, established in 1938; it is the oldest tribally-owned museum in the U.S. The museum is located on the Osage Nation Reservation in Pawhuska, Oklahoma.
+The exhibit is organized by the Osage Tribal Museum, established in 1938; it is the oldest tribally-owned museum in the U.S. The Osage Tribal Museum is located on the Osage Nation Reservation in Pawhuska, Oklahoma.

 Many of the galleries in downtown Cape Girardeau have a new show opening on the First Friday of each month.
 Local, regional and national artists display their artistic and diverse mediums.